johman10/flood-for-transmission/README.md

 1. [Transmission](https://transmissionbt.com/) needs to be installed and running.
 When on Linux the transmission-daemon is enough to get this to work.
     * As of now it's not possible to run Flood for Transmission on a separate machine, and frankly there would be little need for it since this project doesn't require it's own process to be running.
-1. Install NodeJS (you might want to manage different Node versions with [nodenv](https://github.com/nodenv/nodenv) or [nvm](https://github.com/creationix/nvm) or [n](https://github.com/tj/n)).
 1. Usage of an evergreen browser such as [Chrome](https://www.google.com/chrome/), [Firefox](https://www.mozilla.org/en-US/firefox/new/) or [Edge](https://www.microsoft.com/en-us/edge).
 This project does not aim to support older browsers.

 ### Installation

-1. Figure out where you want to keep the files, and clone this repo with `git clone git@github.com:johman10/flood-for-transmission.git`.
-1. change to the project folder by running `cd flood-for-transmission`.
-1. Run `npm install`.
-1. Run `npm run build`.
+1. Download the latest release with: `curl -OL https://github.com/johman10/flood-for-transmission/releases/download/latest/flood-for-transmission.zip`
+1. Unpack with: `unzip flood-for-transmission.zip`.
+This should end up with a folder called `flood-for-transmission` in the current working directory.
+1. Remove the now redundant zip file: `rm flood-for-transmission.zip`
 1. Now tell Transmission where you put the new UI, on all environments this can by done by using an environment variable.
     * On **Linux** you can set the environment for systemd by running: `systemctl edit transmission-daemon.service`.
 In the opened file ensure it contains at least:
         ```
         [Service]
-        Environment=TRANSMISSION_WEB_HOME=/path/to/flood-for-transmission/public
+        Environment=TRANSMISSION_WEB_HOME=/path/to/flood-for-transmission
         ```
         Any other configuration can be added as you wish.
     * On **Windows** (untested) you have to set an environment variable to do this, open the start menu and type "environment".
 Click on "Edit this system environment variables".
-In the newly opened window choose "new" and fill in the "Variable name" `TRANSMISSION_WEB_HOME` and the "Variable value" to `C:\path\to\flood-for-transmission/public`.
+In the newly opened window choose "new" and fill in the "Variable name" `TRANSMISSION_WEB_HOME` and the "Variable value" to `C:\path\to\flood-for-transmission`.
-    * On **Mac** (untested) open the file `~/.zprofile` in your favorite text editor and add `export TRANSMISSION_WEB_HOME=/path/to/flood-for-transmission/public`.
+    * On **Mac** (untested) open the file `~/.zprofile` in your favorite text editor and add `export TRANSMISSION_WEB_HOME=/path/to/flood-for-transmission`.
-    * **In all cases** ensure that the configured path always ends with `/public`.
-It has to point to the folder where Transmission can find the `index.html` file.
 1. Restart Transmission
 1. Access transmission as you usually do, By default this would be by opening `http://localhost:9091`.